Reports: Raiders to suspend Brown after Mayock altercation | Devdiscourse

-The Oakland Raiders plan to suspend wideout Antonio Brown after he "got into it" with general manager Mike Mayock, multiple outlets reported Thursday.
+The Oakland Raiders plan to suspend wideout Antonio Brown, ESPN reported Thursday, after he "got into it" with general manager Mike Mayock in an altercation reported by multiple outlets.
 Speaking to reporters later in the day, Mayock didn't confirm the reports.

 "Short and sweet, Antonio Brown is not in the building today," Mayock said.
 "He won't be practicing.
 I don't have any more information for you right now.
 When I have some and it becomes appropriate, you guys will all get it but that's it for today."
 Head coach Jon Gruden declined to get into details after practice, telling reporters the team would have "an official announcement later."
 Brown was officially listed on the injury report as a non-participant, with the designation "not injury related - conduct."